Accounting policies

 Remeasurements, including deferred taxes, are recognised in other comprehensive income (loss).
 It is not permitted to reclassify remeasurements recognised in other comprehensive income (loss) to profit or loss in future periods.
 The cost of additions to pension provisions is allocated to functional costs.
 The interest cost on pension obligations and the interest income from plan assets are netted and reported in net financial income / expenses.
 Further details can be found in note .

 Other provisions are recognised when the Group has a legal or constructive obligation to a third party as the result of a past event that is likely to lead to a future outflow of resources and that can be reliably estimated.
 Where there is a range of possible outcomes and each individual point within the range has an equal probability of occurring, a provision is recognised in the amount of the mean of the individual points.
 Measurement is at full cost.
 Provisions for identifiable risks and contingent liabilities are recognised in the amount that represents the best estimate of the cost required to settle the obligations.
 Recourse claims are not taken into account.
 The settlement amount also includes cost increases identifiable as at the reporting date.
 Provisions with a maturity of more than twelve months are discounted using the standard market interest rate.
 The discount rate is a before-tax rate that reflects current market expectations for the time value of money and the specific risks inherent in the liability.
-Accrued interest is recognised in interest expenses.
+The interest cost from unwinding the discount is recognised in interest expenses.

 Warranty provisions are recognised on the basis of past or estimated future claim statistics.
 The corresponding expense is recognised in cost of sales at the date on which the revenue is recognised.
 Individual provisions are recognised for claims that are known to the Group.